bpg/terraform-provider-proxmox/docs/guides/setup-proxmox-for-tests.md

+---
+layout: page
+title: Setup a VM with Proxmox
+parent: Guides
+subcategory: Virtual Environment
+description: |-
+  This guide will help you setup a proxmox node in VM using virt-manager for a job.
+---

-# Setup VM with proxmox to run examples and acceptance tests
+# Setup VM with Proxmox to run examples and acceptance tests

 ## Who